jajvirta/jajvirta/TDD-sleep.md

     }

-Alertness has been normalized to be a floating point number between 0 and 10, where 10 extremely alert and energized and 0 is being basically asleep.
-I've picked an arbitrary threshold value, but we'll get back to that.
+Alertness has been normalized to be a floating point number between 0 and 10, where 10 means extremely alert and energized and 0 is being as close to asleep as possible.
+For first iteration, I've picked an arbitrary threshold value, but we'll get back to that.

-Now, our imaginary person isn't alert around the clock.
+Now, our person isn't alert around the clock.
 Let's pick a time when we assert the alertness:

     @Test
     @RunOnlyAt(2pm)